 Welcome to "Laurie Here - Contemporary Fiction and MORE - Book Reviews"!
-Join me and let's escape life into the wonderful world of books together, losing ourselves between their covers where we live the lives of the characters and their amazing stories for a little while!
+Join me and let's escape life into the wonderful world of books getting lost between the covers where the lives of the characters live and their amazing stories take place for a little while!
 Let's learn about the authors, too!
 I write "honest" book reviews about my experiences and tell you how the trip was!
 You may want to follow along with me, too!
 Leave a comment while you're here, too!

 "The Healing" (Kentucky Brothers) by Wanda E. Brunstetter

 This book is second in a series of the Kentucky Brothers.
 This book picks up where The Journey (Kentucky Brothers) left off.
 I read this book as a stand alone book, not reading the first book and had no problem picking up however the first book left off and how this second book picks up.
 It is very easily read as a stand alone.
 There are many references to the first book which helps tremendously.